mintel/opsgenie-dashboard/README.md

 ## Overview

-An docker [OpsGenie](https://opsgenie.com) dashboard using [Smashing](https://smashing.github.io/).
+A dashborad for [OpsGenie](https://opsgenie.com) using [Smashing](https://smashing.github.io/).

-This makes use of the OpsGenie Alerts/Schedules REST endpoints.
+This makes use of the OpsGenie API for probing alerts and schedules.

 ## TODO